Key Facts & Summary:

-In England there were no major revolutions due to the Parliament which already instituted liberal reforms to restore some freedoms.
+In England, there were no major revolutions due to the Parliament which already instituted liberal reforms to restore some freedoms.
 It provided some freedoms and protection to the people through the Factory Act and Mines Act.
 Suffrage in the great Reform Bill of 1832 – all of these things have been provided already and so in 1848 the English people are not prone to revolt due to these rights and freedoms.
-Russia, on the other hand is very conservative.
+Russia, on the other hand, is very conservative.
 The Tsar immediately puts down the Decembers revolt, silencing any sort of liberal reforms or enlightenment teachings that get brought up.
-There is also absolutely zero bourgeoisie middle class presence, and very little industrialization.
+There is also absolutely zero bourgeoisie middle-class presence, and very little industrialization.
 It doesn’t provide an impetus to push liberal reform through.

 Let us take a look at France, the revolution that took place here was called the February Revolution.
-Klemens von Metternich, foreign conservative minister of Austria, architect of the Congress of Vienna once stated:
+Klemens von Metternich, foreign conservative minister of Austria, the architect of the Congress of Vienna once stated:

 “When France sneezes, Europe catches a cold…”

 This basically states, that whenever a revolution happens in France, it will also affect Europe.
 In 1848 France was ruled by a king named Louis Phillipe, who had been installed after the Bourbons were unseated in 1830.
 Philippe is a fan of the bourgeoisie, known as the bourgeoisie king, he tries to help the bourgeoisie with his policies but they are not working.
-In February 1848 he is forced to abdicate, together with the premier Francois Guizot who had a big influence over these policies, in a conservative manor.
+In February 1848 he is forced to abdicate, together with the premier Francois Guizot who had a big influence over these policies, in a conservative manner.

 A man named Louis Blanc, who was a socialist, gains influence.
 He has the idea of government-run factories to provide employment.
-Many working class people love this idea however once Louis Blanc installs these things as a part of this new republic, there’s a call for elections to get a new government in France.
+Many working-class people love this idea however once Louis Blanc installs these things as a part of this new republic, there’s a call for elections to get a new government in France.
 The elections happen, but the only people to get to vote in this democratic process, are at the very poorest, the middle class.

 The middle class and upper class don’t want to support the people of the lower class.
 Blanc is not elected and the workshops are closed.
 From this outrage, another revolution erupts.
 The workers put up barricades in the streets.
 The National Guard teams with the bourgeoisie to crush the lower classes.
 The National Assembly creates a Constitution which allows for a strong president and a unicameral legislature.